umbraco/rfcs/cms/0023-define-the-backoffice-extension-api.md

 We have based our "Context API" / "Dependency injection" on a currently open [Context API proposal for Web Components](https://github.com/webcomponents-cg/community-protocols/blob/main/proposals/context.md).
 At a high level, the proposal is an event-based protocol that components can use to retrieve data from any location in the DOM:

 * A component requiring some data fires a context-request event.
-* vThe event carries a context value that denotes the data requested and a callback which will receive the data.
+* The event carries a context value that denotes the data requested and a callback which will receive the data.
 * Providers can attach event listeners for context-request events to handle them and provide the requested data.
 * Once a provider satisfies a request it calls stopPropagation() on the event.